 If you’re developing curriculum, see the Engaged Curriculum Grants.

-Proposals may be submitted by researchers and scholars (faculty or academic staff) in any field of study.
+Proposals may be submitted by researchers and scholars (actively tenured/tenure-track faculty or academic staff) in any field of study.

 Researchers and scholars appointed in centers, institutes, programs, extension divisions, museums and laboratories on any Cornell campus may participate, or lead, provided that necessary support for their research or scholarship is available.